 Q) If the City were to form a municipal electric utility, would or could they raise rates?

 A) We cannot predict what the City would do with rates; however, the financial outlook developed by the City’s consultants projected annual sales revenues that we believe could only be achieved by yearly increases.
-LCEC is proud of the fact that we haven’t raised rates in seven years and actually decreased rates four times over the last two years.
+LCEC is proud of the fact that we haven’t raised rates in eight years and actually decreased rates four times over the last two years.